Nurse Next Door Co-CEO Amber Biesse shares lessons from the Happiness Experts to help unleash the Power Of Happier Ageing in 2020

 Use What You’ve Got

-Another great philosopher, Socrates, defined happiness as not what we have, but how we use it.
+Another great philosopher, Socrates, defined happiness as not we have, but we use it.
 Take money for instance.
 In the wrong hands, a person who believes money will make them happy but doesn’t know how to use money wisely, will simply lose it, and likely be unhappy.
 This idea has been supported by happiness theorists through the ages, including Dr Martin Seligman who noted that “good character” is closely linked to our happiness.
 Famous for challenging psychologists to study “what makes happy people happy”, Seligman says we hold the power to shape our own happiness.

 Neurologist, psychiatrist and holocaust survivor Viktor Frankl studied the same idea - that we can always find meaning, and happiness in a situation, even if it seems otherwise.
 He tells the story of a patient, an elderly man, who was severely depressed following the death of his wife.
 He felt he couldn’t get past it.
 Frankl pointed out to him that the alternative was the gentleman’s wife outliving him and suffering as he was.
 The gentleman was then able to realise that he could find a small sense of meaning in knowing his wife did not have to live with the suffering and pain that he was now experiencing, which gave him peace of mind.